One Perfect Day in Porto: An itinerary that will make you fall in love with this city

 Below is a map of the recommended accommodations, points of interest, eateries, and transport terminals or stops mentioned in this article.

-Subscription Form - Sustainable Travel Checklist
+Subscription Form - Responsible Travel Checklist

-Download your Sustainable Travel Checklist and show the world you care
+Download your Responsible Travel Checklist and show the world you care

 As travellers, we should all be aware of our travel behaviour and its environmental, economic and social impact; and make conscious decisions about it.
 Too often, we hear negative stories in the media about tourists behaving badly.

-Here is your chance to tick some boxes and check out what it really takes to travel with a sustainable mindset.
+Here is your chance to tick some boxes and check out what it really takes to travel with a responsible mindset.

 Mid-Morning

-Knowledgeable and enthusiastic, your morning tour guide will provide an excellent overview of the city’s history as you walk past some of its main sights.
+After breakfast, join one of the free Porto Walking Tours.
+We did the Main Tour by Revolutours (the guys with the yellow umbrellas) at 10:30, and really enjoyed it.
+Knowledgeable and enthusiastic, your tour guide will provide an excellent overview of the city’s history as you walk past some of its main sights.
 No wonder Porto’s historic centre was made a UNESCO World Heritage Site in 1996.
-Don’t forget to tip your guide if you enjoyed the tour.

-Big breakfast or not, by the time the tour is finished, you’ll surely have worked up an appetite.
 Why not try some local specialities?
 Tripe may not be on everyone’s culinary bucket list, but if it is, by all means, try Tripas à Moda do Porto.
+Other local delicacies include

 • Bifana: a pork sandwich.
 Try it at Conga [Google Maps location] or Sol e Sombra Bifanas [Google Maps location].